elixir-search/searchex/README.md

 - meta-data fields definitions and extraction regexes
 - document separator regex (for multi-doc files)

-## Using Searchex
+## The Searchex CLI

 A `searchex` command-line program can be used to manage config files, catalogs and indexes, and to perform searches.

+### Escript Installation

+If you have Elixir 1.3+ enter this at the console:

+<pre><sub>mix escript.install https://raw.githubusercontent.com/elixir-search/searchex/master/searchex</sub></pre>

+### Tab Completion

+Get a tab-completion script by typing `searchex completion`

+To install: copy this script to `/etc/bash_completion.d` (or equivalent)

+     $ searchex completion > /etc/bash_completion.d/searchex_completion.bash
+     $ chmod a+rx /etc/bash_completion.d/searchex_completion.bash

+## The Searchex API

-There is an API that Elixir developers can use to embed Searchex into their applications.
+Elixir developers can embed Searchex into their applications.

-## Why Erlang/Elixir

-Text indexing and search can be incredibly compute intensive, and benefit massively from the concurrent/distributed capabilities of the BEAM.

-# Package Installation

 Add `searchex` to your list of dependencies in `mix.exs`: